Circumcision: History

+Adult circumcision scene from the tomb of Ankhmahor, Saqqara, Egypt (c.
+2345–2333 BCE).
+Oldest known depiction of circumcision.

 The word circumcision is from Latin circumcidere, meaning "to cut around".
-Circumcision is the oldest known surgical procedure.
 Depictions of circumcised penises are found in Paleolithic art, predating the earliest signs of trepanation.

 The history of the migration and evolution of circumcision is known mainly from the cultures of two regions.
 In the lands south and east of the Mediterranean, starting with Central Sahara, Sudan and Ethiopia, the procedure was practiced by the ancient Egyptians and the Semites, and then by the Jews and Muslims.
 In Oceania, circumcision is practiced by the Australian Aboriginals and Polynesians.
 There is also evidence that circumcision was practiced among the Aztec and Mayan civilizations in the Americas, but little is known about that history.

 It has been speculated that circumcision originated as a substitute for castration of defeated enemies or as a religious sacrifice.
 In many traditions, it acts as a rite of passage marking a boy's entrance into adulthood.